 If you want to enjoy the breeze, choose a marquee or pavilion with mesh walls.

 2. Mediterranean vibes

-A rectangular gazebo is perfect for protecting a Mediterranean lounge area.
+A rectangular structure is perfect for protecting a Mediterranean lounge area.
 Install the structure on a flat terrain, preferably on a deck or patio.
 Choose rattan furniture, cosy cushions and add the final touch with a colourful carpet.